Martin Morning

-Martin Morning (Martin Matin) is a French animated TV series of 78 13-minute episodes, created in 2002 by Denis Olivieri, Claude Prothée, Luc Vinciguerra, Jacky Bretaudeau, produced by Millimages in association with Les Cartooneurs Associés.
-Animation was processed by the Shanghai Jingri Animation Company.
+Martin Morning (Martin Matin) is a French animated television series created by Denis Olivieri, Claude Prothée, Luc Vinciguerra, and Jacky Bretaudeau and produced by Les Cartooneurs Associés and the Shanghai Jingri Animation Company.
+The latter provided the animation.

 Synopsis

-Martin, an ordinary nine-year-old boy, has one strange characteristic: every morning he awakes to find himself transformed into fantastic and legendary beings – a Merlin-like wizard, pharaoh, the caveman, a vampire, a superhero and many more transformations.
+Martin, an ordinary nine-year-old boy, has one strange characteristic: every morning he awakes to find himself transformed into fantastic and legendary beings – a Merlin-like wizard, pharaoh, the caveman, a vampire, a superhero, and many more transformations.
 Despite the transformations, he goes to school with his friends, and adventures then ensue.